gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

 .. glossary::

    Anderson PowerPole
       Anderson PowerPole is a connector used by AndyMark on their :term:`NeveRest motors <NeveRest Motor>`.
 PowerPole connectors are extremely reliable, and are an excellent choice for high-usage connectors, such as batteries.
-In addition, there are adapters available to other systems.
+There are adapters available to/from other systems.
 PowerPole connectors are crimped onto wires.

       .. warning::
-         While OEM Anderson brand PowerPole connectors are extremely reliable, off-brand PowerPole connectors commonly available on site like Amazon often have major reliability issues.
+         While OEM Anderson brand PowerPole connectors are extremely reliable, off-brand PowerPole connectors, commonly available on sites like Amazon, often have major reliability issues.
 When purchasing PowerPole connectors, only purchase ones specifically listed as Anderson brand.

          Additionally, it is important to use crimpers specifically designed for PowerPole connectors.
-The `IWISS iCrimp AP-11 <https://www.amazon.com/dp/B01MSQPTDS>`_ crimpers are a solid choice at a reasonable price point on Amazon, though any quality crimpers specifically designed for PowerPole should work just fine.
+The `IWISS iCrimp AP-11 <https://www.amazon.com/dp/B01MSQPTDS>`_ crimpers are a solid choice at a reasonable price point on Amazon, though any quality crimpers specifically designed for PowerPole should work fine.

       .. image:: images/wiring/powerpole-connector.png
          :alt: A PowerPole connector